8 Citing Sources

 CITING IMAGES IN TEXT

-Images should be cited based on the citation style that you are using for the text of your presentation or research paper.
+Images should be cited based on the citation style used for the text of your presentation or research paper.
 In this class, we are using MLA and APA.
-When you include images in your papers or presentations you need to refer your audience to them.
+When you include images in your projects or presentations, you need to refer your audience to them.
 You do this by making a statement about the image and type (fig. 1) or (figure 1).
 Whichever way you decide to do it, just be consistent throughout.
-In MLA, don’t capitalize fig. or figure and for APA, you need to capitalize Fig. or Figure.
-Make sure your captions are double spaced.
+In MLA, don’t capitalize fig. or figure; however, for APA, you should capitalize Fig. or Figure.
+Make sure your captions are double-spaced.

 Moche artists create stunning ceramic designs including the Owl Warrior Bottle, created in the 5th-7th century (fig. 1).

-At the end of the paper, before the Works Cited or References, you can include your images along with the caption, which are different from your Works Cited and Reference list citations.
-Or, you can include them with the text of your paper.
+At the end of the paper, before the Works Cited or References, you can include your images with the caption, which differs from your Works Cited and Reference List citations.
+Or you can include them with the text of your paper.
 You will need to use captions for both MLA and APA.

 Captions in APA: